victorcaquilpan/RSelenium---Download-files-with-Docker-images/README.md

 Once you have downloaded a image, you can run a container with this image.
 For this you need to write a statement with docker command in the terminal.
 Here is an example:

-<script>sudo docker run --name poder_judicial -v '/home/vcaquilpan/Documentos/R Scripts/RSelenium/Poder_Judicial/Descargas':/home/seluser/Downloads:rw -d --restart unless-stopped -p 4448:4444 -p 5906:5900 selenium/standalone-firefox-debug<script>
+<script> sudo docker run --name poder_judicial -v '/home/vcaquilpan/Documentos/R Scripts/RSelenium/Poder_Judicial/Descargas':/home/seluser/Downloads:rw -d --restart unless-stopped -p 4448:4444 -p 5906:5900 selenium/standalone-firefox-debug

 Where:
   --name: is the name of your container.
 This is optional, but using a name is easier to identify your container.
   -v: this command indicates the relation between 'volumes' (as known as directories).
 This command allows you to connect a directory of your local computer (host) with a directory of your container.
 On this way, if you want to donwload a file in your container, this file will be downloaded in your computer.
 The form is "host directory:container directory".
 Note that in the example, the first path is written in quotations marks.
 This is necessary due to that path use a space inside.